FrankKooij/Soma/README.md

 However, I may give some pieces of advice for some really important stuff.

 - `-webkit-text-fill-color` is allowing the override of iBooks’ `a` default color.
 Now, iBooks got 4 themes (white, sepia, gray, black) and the value of the default color is modified dynamically based on the theme currently in use—in order to meet WCAG 2.0’s contrast ratio.
 In other words, don’t override and stick to default if you want to use color for links.
 As far as I can tell, there is no color meeting this WCAG requirement for all 4 themes.
-- do never declare black or shades of gray using `color` for text: some apps won’t invert this value when the user enables night mode and, as a result, they’ll get dark text on a dark background, making the text unreadable.
+- Do **never** declare black or shades of gray using `color` for text: some apps won’t invert this value when the user enables night mode and, as a result, they’ll get dark text on a dark background, making the text unreadable.
 If you really need black, use `color: inherit`.
+- Do **never** declare `font-family` for `p` or `li` and other critical bodycopy element as it will disable the typeface setting for users in a shitload of apps and devices.
+Let the cascade do its job, making those elements inherit from `body`.
+- Don’t rely on the `html` selector.
+Please note RS usually declare `text-rendering: optimizeLegibility` when it doesn’t have issues (rendering or performance) so do not impose it on users—especially as there are wild bugs out there.
-- Don’t rely on `text-transform` and `font-variant`, pseudo-classes and -elements for “critical styling”, e.g. headings, strong emphasis, thematic break (`hr`), &c.
+- Don’t rely on `text-transform` and `font-variant`, pseudo-classes and -elements for “critical styling”, e.g. headings, strong emphasis, list style type, thematic break (`hr`), &c.
 This is not supported in RMSDK.
 - If you have snippets of code in your eBook, you’d better embed a monospace font in your ePub file.
 Some devices/apps don’t have a default one and will render code as serif or sans-serif.
 - Be insanely cautious with value `em` for margins and paddings, especially left and right; if the user increases font-size, margins will increase accordingly.
 As a result, you get bigger text in a smaller container.
 This is the reason why I am using values in `%` (computed based on `width` of container).
 - Styling of HTML5 elements (e.g. `aside`, `figure`, `section`, &c.) relies on the mini reset.
 Don’t ever get rid of this reset, please, ePub2-only RS being still popular worldwide.